 What is melanoma?

 Melanoma is one of the three main types of skin cancer and begins in the cells of the skin called melanocytes.
-Melanocytes produce a dark pigment (melanin) which helps protect the deeper layers of the skin from ultra violet radiation (eg. sunlight).
+Melanocytes produce a dark pigment (melanin) which helps protect the deeper layers of the skin from ultraviolet radiation.

-As a melanoma begins to grow it is initially confined to the top layers of the skin, however, if left untreated can spread quickly through the deeper layers where it can then enter the lymphatic system or blood stream and travel to almost any part of the body, especially the lymph nodes, lungs, liver, brain and other areas of the skin.
-It is particularly dangerous when this spread occurs, and if surgery is not possible or is unsuccessful, the melanoma quickly becomes life threatening.
+As a melanoma begins to grow it is initially confined to the top layers of the skin, however, if left untreated can spread quickly through the deeper layers where it can then enter the lymphatic system or blood stream and travel to almost any part of the body.
+When this spreading occurs, the melanoma can quickly become life threatening if left untreated.

 Development of melanoma